tyson-nw/Neosys/database/sources/SRD/Cards.md

 # Short Rest
 Some classes have abilities that reset on a Short Rest.

-# Specialty
+# Expertise
-Specialties are additional training that your character has received.
+Expertises are additional training that your character has received.
 They are not tied to a specific [[#Skills|Skill]] or [[#Stats|Stat]].
-You can apply a specialty to rolls within their field of expertise, adding your proficiency a second time to the roll.
-You can only add once specialty to any one roll.
-You do not need to be proficient in a skill to use a specialty.
+You can apply an Expertise to rolls by adding your proficiency modifier to the roll.
+You can only add once Expertise to any one roll.
+You do not need to be proficient in a skill to use an Expertise.

 * **Animal Handling** - Manipulating and controlling animals.
 * **Arcana** - Knowledge of the arcane.